CesiumGS/cesium-unity/Documentation~/developer-setup.md

 cmake --build build -j14 --target install --config RelWithDebInfo
 ```

+Once this build/install completes, Cesium for Unity should work the next time Unity loads Cesium for Unity.
+You can get it to do so by either restarting the Editor, or by making a small change to any Cesium for Unity script (.cs) file in `Packages/com.cesium.unity/Runtime`.

 > [!NOTE]
 > If you receive compilation errors such as,
 > `IonTokenTroubleshootingWindowImpl.h:3:10: fatal error: 'DotNet/System/String.h' file not found`